Therapy for Disabilities and Chronic Pain

 For those who experience chronic pain and illness, it is often clear that the world is not set up for, or designed to accommodate, folks with chronic conditions and disabilities.
 I have worked with clients with chronic illness and pain individually for a number of years.
 I have seen firsthand the incredible resilience of this population, while also witnessing the isolation, challenges, and even hopelessness of their lives.
 There are many ways to find satisfaction, meaning, and hope for everyone, in spite of, and perhaps because of these challenges.
 We can work together to manage many of these challenges including ableism, accommodations, chronic pain, and illness.

 I value developing strong relationships and connections with clients who require a safe place to explore a variety of goals and ways to manage and overcome often painful challenges.
 I have a good deal of personal experience with the challenges that come with chronic pain and illness.
-My clients and I have seen excellent results in treating chronic pain and illness using a variety of therapeutic practices, including Acceptance and Commitment Therapy (ACT).
+My clients and I have seen excellent results in treating chronic pain and illness using a variety of therapeutic practices, including Acceptance and Commitment Therapy (ACT) and clinical hypnosis.
 I believe that pain is inevitable, yet suffering doesn’t have to be.
-See my upcoming group.